Toluca, Illinois: History

 Toluca was established in 1887 as a stop on the Atchison, Topeka, and Santa Fe Railway, on land owned by Marshall County native William Twist.
 In that year, local farmers led by Twist requested that the railroad make Toluca a regular stop.
 Their request was granted.
 With the backing of a Chicago firm, a grain elevator was built and maintained by Thomas Colehower of Long Point, Illinois.
 Colehower built the first house in the area of Toluca now called Old Town.
 In 1892, the Devlin Coal Company began mining coal at Toluca.
+Its first post office was established on September 21, 1888.
+The city's name derives from Toluca de Lerdo, Mexico, purportedly given by Mexican workers building the railroad on which Toluca was founded.

 The population of Toluca increased, and by 1894 it was incorporated as a city.
 Its growth continued, fueled by immigrants from Poland, Italy, and Lithuania who came to work in the coal mines.
 In 1900, it had approximately 2,629 inhabitants.
 But by 1924, the coal mines were unprofitable and they closed down.
 The population shrank drastically as a result.

 Miners from Toluca led a mob for the lynching of F. W. Stewart at Lacon on November 7, 1898.

 Geography

 Toluca is located in eastern Marshall County.
 Illinois Route 117 passes through the city as Main Street and Santa Fe Avenue, leading north 2 mi to Illinois Route 17 and south 16 mi to Roanoke.
 Via Route 17, Wenona is 8 mi to the northeast and Lacon, the Marshall county seat, is 16 mi to the west.

 According to the U.S. Census Bureau, Toluca has a total area of 1.06 sqmi, all land.
 The North Branch of Crow Creek runs through the south side of the city, flowing west to Crow Creek and eventually the Illinois River.

+On June 11, 2026, the city was hit by a large tornado, which prompted a tornado emergency.